 Case for Involving Myself

 As I saw him nearly collapse onto the travel-beaten carpet of Terminal D, I considered what I could do to help.
 He could have fallen face down at that point and hit his head on a handrail (he missed and lurched forward when he tried to grab one), he could have slumped over and choked on his own vomit.
-He could have been a victim of crime by an opportunistic thief.
+He could have been a victim of a crime by an opportunistic thief.
 He wasn’t able to care for himself and didn’t seem to have the capacity to form a coherent conversation.

 I wouldn’t want any of those things to happen to anyone, friend, foe, stranger or acquaintance.
 As he stumbled off at our mutual destination, my concerns then turned to his ability to get home.
 Maybe he was taking an Uber or maybe not.
 He could hurt himself or others and there would be little to stop him from starting his car if he drove himself home.